Kings Highway safety upgrade

 By upgrading sections of the corridor to the improved 3-Star AusRAP target, these safety improvements will reduce the frequency of fatal and serious injury crashes on the Kings Highway.
 They will also improve corridor efficiency for all road users and enhance corridor resilience.

-- Reducing the frequency of fatal and serious injury crashes on the highway through upgrading sections of the corridor that have existing 1 or 2-Star AusRAP ratings to target 3-Star ratings
+- reducing the frequency of fatal and serious injury crashes on the highway through upgrading sections of the corridor that have existing 1 or 2-Star AusRAP ratings to target 3-Star ratings

-- Enhancing corridor resilience to road incidents, natural hazards and during emergency situations
+- enhancing corridor resilience to road incidents, natural hazards and during emergency situations

-- Improving corridor efficiency for all road users through reduction in journey times and costs
+- improving corridor efficiency for all road users through reduction in journey times and costs

 The project aims to contribute to the overall Kings Highway upgrade program objectives of: